When you seek treatment at a hospital, you trust in doctors, nurses, surgeons, and other hospital staff to take care of your well-being.

 Sometimes, that trust is rewarded.
-But in some instances, the action or inaction of a healthcare professional at a hospital can result in serious harm.
+But sometimes, the action or inaction of a healthcare professional at a hospital can cause serious harm.

 If you or a loved one has suffered harm because a healthcare provider at a hospital was negligent, you might be entitled to compensation for hospital malpractice.